RED Air Flight 203

-RED Air Flight 203 (L5203/REA203) was a scheduled international commercial passenger flight from Santo Domingo in the Dominican Republic to Miami International Airport by RED Air.
-On 21 June 2022, the McDonnell Douglas MD-82 aircraft operating the service suffered a left landing gear collapse and runway excursion, causing the left wing of the aircraft to impact an antenna structure, followed by a subsequent fire on the right side of the airplane.
-The incident caused three people to be hospitalized with minor injuries.
+RED Air Flight 203 (L5203/REA203) was a scheduled international passenger flight from Santo Domingo in the Dominican Republic to Miami International Airport by RED Air.
+On June 21, 2022, the McDonnell Douglas MD-82 aircraft operating the service suffered a left landing gear collapse and runway excursion, causing the left wing of the aircraft to impact an antenna structure, followed by a subsequent fire on the right side of the airplane.
+The incident caused four people to be hospitalized with minor injuries.

 Aircraft

 The aircraft involved in the accident was a McDonnell Douglas MD-82 with the registration of HI1064 and serial number 53027.
-The aircraft was first delivered to American Airlines in December 1990, where it operated until August 2014.
-The aircraft was then stored until August 2017, when it was acquired by LASER Airlines.
-The aircraft had previously been painted in the Orange Air livery, but it never entered service with the airline.
-The aircraft was then transferred to RED Air, a subsidiary of LASER Airlines, in February 2021.
+The aircraft was transferred to RED Air, a subsidiary of LASER Airlines, in February 2021.

 Passengers and crew

 There were 140 occupants on board the accident flight: 130 passengers and 10 crew members.
 Airport officials reported that all of them survived.
-The local fire rescue authorities reported that three people suffered minor injuries and were sent to the hospital.
+The local fire rescue authorities reported that four people suffered minor injuries and were sent to the hospital.

+The flight crew consisted of 58-year-old Captain José Darriba, out of 14,388 total flight hours, 1,400 were on the MD-80; and 28-year-old First Officer Pablo Peña had 269 hours of experience on the MD-80, out of 822 total flight hours.
+Captain Darriba was the pilot monitoring, while First Officer Peña was flying the aircraft.

 Incident

-According to Flightradar24, RED Air Flight 203 departed from Las Américas International Airport in the Dominican Republic at 3:36 PM (19:36 UTC) and landed at Miami International Airport on runway 09 at 5:38 PM (21:38 UTC) after a flight time of two hours and three minutes on 21 June 2022.
+According to Flightradar24, RED Air Flight 203 departed from Las Américas International Airport in the Dominican Republic at 3:36 PM (19:36 UTC) and landed at Miami International Airport on runway 09 at 5:38 PM (21:38 UTC) after a flight time of two hours and three minutes on June 21, 2022.
 During landing, the aircraft's left main landing gear collapsed, causing the aircraft's left wing to scratch the runway.
 Just before the aircraft came to a full stop, the right landing gear and nose landing gear also collapsed, resulting in damage to the aircraft's nose and a fire on the right wing.
 Firefighters found fuel leaking from the aircraft when they arrived on scene.
 The aircraft had also reportedly collided with a communication tower and a small building before catching fire.
 Passengers began evacuating the plane about 5 seconds after the aircraft stopped and fled with their personal belongings.
 This became RED Air's first aircraft to be involved in a hull loss accident.